Code Guidelines

 - Names for known symbols should match exactly, including typos.

-- Member variables must be prefixed with
+- Member variables must be prefixed with m (and p if they're a pointer).

-- Static member variables must be prefixed with
+- Static member variables must be prefixed with s (and p if they're a pointer).

 - The above rule can be ignored if the existing symbol differs.